BLACK TEA is rich in a group of pathogen-fighting compounds that can protect against

 SHIITAKE MUSHROOMS are loaded with beta-glucans, antiviral compounds that have been shown to inhibit viral replication and enhance immune function.
 In one study, people who ate shiitake mushrooms for four weeks showed improved markers of immunity, as well as reduced inflammation.
 Other studies show shiitake mushrooms also have significant antibacterial and antifungal properties, and they protected against 85% of the yeasts, molds and other organisms they were tested on.

 Try this: Thinly slice shiitake mushroom caps, toss with melted coconut oil and minced garlic and roast until crisp; stir-fry shiitakes, slivered carrots, broccoli, sliced red peppers and minced ginger in sesame oil and tamari then toss with cooked soba or rice noodles.
-Get the recipe here.
+Get the recipe for Egg Drop Soup with Shiitake Mushrooms here.

 YOGURT contains an abundance and variety of probiotics that may aid in fighting viral infections.
 In one review, 28 trials found that probiotics had a positive effect on respiratory tract infections (RTIs).
 Other studies have found probiotics can enhance respiratory tract immunity, speed recovery and lessen the severity of respiratory infections caused by the influenza virus.
 They're thought to work by enhancing overall immune function, interacting directly with the virus and/or producing antiviral compounds.
 Probiotics may protect against other viral infections, including some types of coxsackievirus, HIV-1 and viruses that cause diarrhea.